chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

    This option is only available on machines that run in UNIX or Linux environments.
 For machines that are running Microsoft Windows that require similar functionality, use the ``chef-client::service`` recipe in the ``chef-client`` cookbook: https://supermarket.chef.io/cookbooks/chef-client.
 This will install a chef-client service under Microsoft Windows using the Windows Service Wrapper.

-   *New in Chef client 12.9.*
+   New in Chef client 12.9.

 ``--delete-entire-chef-repo``
    This option deletes an entire repository.
-This option may only be used when running the chef-client in local mode (``--local-mode``).
-This option requires ``--recipe-url` to be specified.
+This option may only be used when running the chef-client in local mode, (``--local-mode``).
+This option requires ``--recipe-url`` to be specified.

-   *New in Chef client 12.7*
+   New in Chef client 12.7

 ``--disable-config``
    Use to run the chef-client using default settings.
 This will prevent the normally-associated configuration file from being used.
 This setting should only be used for testing purposes and should never be used in a production setting.